garrandall/popular-music-data/tracks/isis-joyner-lucas-logic.md

 Ima let the success speak
 What the fucks a grudge
-Everything you've ever said about me is about to come undone Acting like i haven't changed
+Everything you've ever said about me is about to come undone Acting like I haven't changed
-Four passed and you're stuck in the past and you saying that its me to blame Damn, i moved 500 miles away
+Four passed and you're stuck in the past and you saying that its me to blame Damn, I moved 500 miles away
 Took my life back from the sauce
-Reap what you sow and i came to close to being another corpse Swapped the lines on a dvd case
+Reap what you sow and I came to close to being another corpse Swapped the lines on a dvd case
 To bind these lines in a cd case
 Traded taps on these bar for these bars on tap
 But my drip still finna needa a tray
 Ay
 Cos I'm either spitting or about to spray
-I won't dance around the matter i don't do ballet
+I won't dance around the matter I don't do ballet
-If you know me then you know i will say it to your face Impulsive motherfucker i can't hold it in
+If you know me then you know I will say it to your face Impulsive motherfucker I can't hold it in
 Im about to ‘xplode again
 Woo
 I don't give a fuck about you
-Heres front row, enjoy what i do
+Heres front row, enjoy what I do
 (Damn what a view)
 God damn what a view
-So glad so proud - i ain’t one of you
+So glad so proud - I ain’t one of you
 Ima pray straight to the clouds in the pew
 The only way to let the demons out it to set the demons loose If we all sitting ducks tell me who the fucks picking goose I will
 My days are grey
-And i take it out on bae
+And I take it out on bae
 Cos I'm para that she won't stay
 Either way I'm pushing her away
 When I wanna hold her close